 - Keep the pumpkin in a shaded, cool place, moving it indoors if necessary to protect it from vandals or hungry wildlife overnight.

-- After Halloween, compost the pumpkin or turn it into a carved pumpkin bird feeder so even the birds can enjoy your bird-themed art.
+- After Halloween, compost the pumpkin or fill it with birdseed for an easy bird feeder so even the birds can enjoy your bird-themed art.

 Want to add pumpkins to your outdoor autumn decorations but have no hand for artistic carving?
-Try these alternative pumpkin decorating methods, combined with bird-themed stencils and pumpkin patterns for unique autumn artwork.
-Or try making one of these three easy pumpkin bird feeders instead, and your fall migrating birds will thank you!
+Try these alternative pumpkin decorating methods, combined with bird-themed stencils and pumpkin patterns for unique autumn artwork that will showcase all sorts of amazing birds.